IIYAMA12/web-design/README.md

 - [x] Confirmed that the idea of increasing the loading and loaded contrast might be an improvement.

+### Scenario
+Marie, a (motion) designer who is creative, flexible and humorous.
+She also has an open mind and is willing to learn new things.
+The boss asks her if she could check the portfolio website of a designer who did made a recent job request.
+She opens her laptop and clicks on the link her boss send her.
+The web browser starts to load the page and a website called “Taal der vormen” shows up.
+Before the website loaded completely, it indicates very clearly that the page has been fully loaded…

 ### Prepare product and make changes